znibb/docker-ntfy/README.md

 # docker-ntfy
 Notification server using ntfy.sh

-## To do
-* Find out how to solve auth for web UI and enable it

 ## Server setup
 1. Initialize config by running init.sh: `./init.sh`
 1. Input your domain name into `.env`